Battle of Velasco: Prelude

-After the resolutions were adopted on June 13, the group determined that Austin, Henry S. Brown, and William J. Russell would go to Brazoria to recruit reinforcements and retrieve several cannon that belonged to private citizens.
+After the resolutions were adopted on June 13, the group determined that Austin, Henry Stevenson Brown, and William J. Russell would go to Brazoria to recruit reinforcements and retrieve several cannon that belonged to private citizens.
 No further attacks would take place in Anahuac until the cannon and reinforcements arrived.

 On June 20, residents of Brazoria gathered in a town meeting to decide whether to support further armed resistance.
 The residents appointed a five-member committee to determine future actions.
 After some debate, the committee, which included Edwin Waller and Russell, unanimously voted for war.
 The larger group accepted their recommendations and declared opposition to the current administration.
 Austin was appointed to command the Texian Militia company, which comprised between 100 and 150 men.
 Austin quickly proposed that the group be given permission to attack the closest Mexican military installation, Fort Velasco, if necessary.
 This was the second time Austin had tried to get support to attack Velasco; his first attempt, on May 11, had been defeated by a single vote.
 This time, the new company agreed to the plan.

 Deciding that it would be easiest to transport the cannon by boat down the Brazos River to the Gulf of Mexico, the men loaded the cannon onto the schooner Brazoria.
 Austin sent four men to Velasco to inform Ugartechea of their intent to transport cannon down the Brazos River.
 Ugartechea indicated that he would not allow the ship to pass; he knew that the cannon were most likely intended to create additional havoc in Anahuac.